 6. The costs for the services of the arbitrator, including per diem expenses, if any, and the actual and necessary travel, subsistence expenses, and the cost of the hearing room shall be borne equally by the Board and the Association.
 Any other expenses incurred shall be paid by the parties incurring same.

-ARTICLE X: FAIR DISMISSAL CHARGE
+ARTICLE XI: FAIR DISMISSAL CHARGE

 A. On or before May 15th each year, the Board shall give to each